evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 open standards, but since they are so far from a carddav-compliant server, there's little to no information about why they do the things they do.

+For instance, if they only choose to support an extremely limited subset of vCards, ignoring many often-used features, it would have been great that that was documented.

 The response
 ------------